 Appropriate Restraints: To keep your dog safe and less anxious when moving about, use crates, harnesses, or seat belts.

-Comfortable Seating: To create a cosier atmosphere in the car, provide a cosy bed or blanket.
+Comfortable Seating: To create a cozier atmosphere in the car, provide a cozy bed or blanket.

 See Your Veterinarian: If you think you may be suffering from motion sickness, ask your veterinarian about the best treatments or prescriptions.